 is a means of obtaining supernatural sustenance for the divine life we received

+at baptism.
 The Churchs doctrinal history of Holy Communion goes back to the first century

 as found in the Didache, the teaching of the twelve Apostles, written